UMAprotocol/UMIPs/UMIPs/V2migration_KPI_Aragon.md

 This contract will only be called once at expiry, there will be no need to run bots, thus this price feed is only applicable at the expiry timestamp.

-More informatino about the program can be found on these tow proposals on snapshot: [Proposal 1 - The reward program and ANT collateral](https://snapshot.org/#/aragon/proposal/QmXDBG7ZdCfg4fSRDhSwNSsdXggjsLapP9q3ijArysS56C) and [Proposal 2 - Upper AUM threshold for the program](https://snapshot.org/#/aragon/proposal/QmXq7KzLPQUeqxQ9cceoHwFR3oxoq7oTHHeNLfhrXNehJ9)
+More information about the program can be found on these two proposals on snapshot: [Proposal 1 - The reward program and ANT collateral](https://snapshot.org/#/aragon/proposal/QmXDBG7ZdCfg4fSRDhSwNSsdXggjsLapP9q3ijArysS56C) and [Proposal 2 - Upper AUM threshold for the program](https://snapshot.org/#/aragon/proposal/QmXq7KzLPQUeqxQ9cceoHwFR3oxoq7oTHHeNLfhrXNehJ9)

 # **IMPLEMENTATION**